DivadNojnarg/CaPO4Sim/README.md

 - the demo section is disabled as long as there is no content inside.
 - change the screenshot of the right sidebar in the notifications (will need to improve its quality)
-- add a glossary with all abreviations + link to HSet website
+- add a glossary with all abbreviations + link to HSet website

 ## Changelog version 3 (global app)